 - Stay home and do not travel when you are sick

 Should I wear a face mask?

-To preserve the limited supply of masks, the only Holyoke Medical Center staff using masks are those who provide direct care to patients with communicable illnesses or patients with a fever or cough.
 For more information about masks and other Personal Protective Equipment, see the CDC’s webpage on Frequently Asked Questions about Personal Protective Equipment.

 Where can I go for up-to-date information?